lempiji/golem/README.md

 - A statically size checked slice
 - Statically omit grads from tensor
   - `UseGradient.no` or `No.gradient`
+- Shape-safe operators
   - Some friendly error messages
 - Simple `SGD` and `Adam` optimizer

 ## Examples